vntr-admin/combiner/README.txt

     Description: Kind of like SPAR, but without moving users upon befriending, or in fact at any time other than partition removal.
     Type Name: RDUMMY
     Arguments:
         -minReps n
             the minimum number of replicas to maintain of each user.
+            (Integer) n >= 0.
+Default is 0.
+Sane values are 0-3.
+            Note: you need to use a trace that has at least as many replicas as you specify or it could crash.

+Replica METIS Repartitioner
+    Description: Kind of like SPAR, but repartitions with METIS after downtime and some befriend operations (at random), and then generates partitions that meet the k-replication and replica-colocation constraints.
+    Type Name: RMETIS
+    Arguments:
+        -minReps n
+            the minimum number of replicas to maintain of each user.